Planned and Memorial Giving

 Gift of Honor: In honor of gifts are great ways to mark birthdays, anniversaries, holidays, retirement and many other celebratory occasions while still helping those in need.
 They make a perfect gift!
 Thoughtful in honor of gifts help Catholic Charities to continue funding important programs.
 After you have made your contribution an acknowledgement letter will be sent to the person(s) you designate and a tax receipt will be sent to you.
 We do not specify the amount of the donation unless you request we do, and you may customize your message to the recipient.
 Thank you for helping us serve many.
 May God bless you, always.

-For more information on any of these options, please contact Kathleen Langdon, Director of Development and Communications.
+For more information on any of these options, please contact Tony Brandolino, Director of Development.